edgexfoundry/device-onvif-camera/doc/credentials.md

 - **CredentialsMap**: (aka `AppCustom.CredentialsMap`) this contains the mappings between `Secret Path` and `MAC Address`.
 Each key in the map is a `Secret Path` which points to `Credentials` in the `Secret Store`.
 The value for each key is a comma separated list of `MAC Addresses` which should use those `Credentials`.
-- **DefaultSecretPath**: The `Secret Path` which points to the `Credentials` to use as the default for all devices which are not configured in the `CredentialsMap`.
+- **DefaultSecretName**: The `Secret Path` which points to the `Credentials` to use as the default for all devices which are not configured in the `CredentialsMap`.
 - **NoAuth**: A special `Secret Path` that does not exist in the `Secret Store`.
 It is pre-configured as `Credentials` with `Authentication Mode` of `none`. `NoAuth` can be used most places where a `Secret Path` is expected.

 Camera credentials are stored in the EdgeX Secret Store, which is Vault in secure mode, and Consul in non-secure mode.
 The term `Secret Path` is often used to refer to the name of the credentials as they are stored in the Secret Store.
-Credentials are then mapped to devices either using the `DefaultSecretPath` which applies to all devices by default, or by configuring the `AppCustom.CredentialsMap` which maps one or more MAC Addresses to the desired credentials.
+Credentials are then mapped to devices either using the `DefaultSecretName` which applies to all devices by default, or by configuring the `AppCustom.CredentialsMap` which maps one or more MAC Addresses to the desired credentials.

 ## Credentials Structure